ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/VK_EXT_swapchain_colorspace.md

 the color spaces?

-**RESOLVED**: Pixel format is independent of color space (though some color spaces really want / need floating point color components to be useful).
+**RESOLVED**: Pixel format is independent of color space (though some color spaces really want / need floating-point color components to be useful).
 Therefore, do not plan on documenting what formats support which color spaces.
 An application **can** call [vkGetPhysicalDeviceSurfaceFormatsKHR](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/vkGetPhysicalDeviceSurfaceFormatsKHR.html)